Skip to content

 • @defaults – includes the default data file (see above).

 Visible area or Safety area: These are frames that I use to visually mark the visible part of a layout or its safety/type area; several scripts take them into account for some actions.
-The frames can be created manually (named <visible area> or <safety area>), or can be automatically generated from the document name or page margins (more details below).
+The frames can be created manually (just name them <visible area> or <safety area>), or can be automatically generated from the document name or page margins (more details below).
 The Export section contains scripts that can show or hide these frames.

 Document

-Scripts that operate at the document level.
+Scripts that operate at the document, spread or page level.

 Assets